 Cardiac myocytes are the most physically energetic cells in the body.
 They are highly specialized high-oxygen-content cells that house a large number of mitochondria [1].
 They occupy as much as 75% of the cardiac mass, but constitute only about one third of the total cell number in the heart.
 Differentiated cardiac myocytes have little capacity to proliferate; however, hypertrophic growth has been shown to respond to alpha1-adrenergic stimuli via the Ras/MEK pathway [2].
 All cardiac myocytes are capable of spontaneous rhythmic depolarization and repolarization of their membranes.
 Contraction of cardiac myocytes is myogenic, which is independent of nervous stimulation.
 There is a complex network of signals in cardiac myocytes regulating the rhythmic pumping of the heart [3].
 Cardiac myocyte hypertrophy and apoptosis have been implicated in the loss of contractile function during heart failure.
-A better understanding of the cardiac signaling network will help reveal the cellular mechanisms leading to cardiac myocyte death.
+A better understanding of the cardiac signaling network will help reveal the cellular mechanisms regulating to cardiac myocyte death.

-MCM from ScienCell Research Laboratories are isolated from postnatal day 2 or postnatal day 8 CD-1 mouse heart.
-MCM are cryopreserved at P0 and delivered frozen.
-Each vial contains >1 x 10^6 cells in 1 ml volume.
-MCM are characterized by immunofluorescence with antibodies specific to sarcomeric alpha-actinin and/or α -smooth muscle actin.
-MCM are negative for mycoplasma, bacteria, yeast, and fungi.
-MCM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, MCM are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.
+HCM from ScienCell Research Laboratories are isolated from human heart.
+HCM are cryopreserved after purification and delivered frozen.
+Each vial contains >1 x $10^6$ cells in 1 ml volume.
+HCM are characterized by immunofluorescence with antibody specific to sarcomeric $\alpha$ -actinin.
+HCM are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HCM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, HCM are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.